Md. Keramat Ali: Political career

 Ali was a prominent political figure of Pakistan.
 He founded the Krishan League party in 1945 alongside former minister Jasim Uddin.
 He represented the Krishan League in the 1946 legislative elections but was defeated by the opposition.
 For some time thereafter, he discreetly observed the volatile political situation.

-With the growth of the Bengali Language Movement, Ali returned to the political scene to express his support and was noticed by A. K. Fazlul Huq.
+With the growth of the Bengali language movement, Ali returned to the political scene to express his support and was noticed by A. K. Fazlul Huq.
 The two politicians developed a friendly relationship, and Ali would refer to him as Dadabhai as a mark of respect.
 He played a key role in the establishment of Huq's Krishak Sramik Party.
 In the 1954 East Bengal Legislative Assembly election, Ali represented the Krishak Sramik Party as part of the United Front coalition.
 He was successful and became a member of the Legislative Assembly though a state of emergency was declared by the central Pakistani authorities on 24 October 1954 effectively abolishing the United Front government.
 Ali and 34 other United Front leaders and activists such as Sheikh Mujibur Rahman were arrested and sent to jail.
 They were released on 6 June 1955.

 After the transfer of power to Ayub Khan, the panchayat system was abolished, local union councils were formed through the Basic Democracy initiative, and the system of electing representatives at the national level by voting for the elected representatives of the Union Parishad was introduced.
-Ali did not contest in this election and gave the opportunity to his eldest son, Danbir Muhibur Rahman Chiragh Ali to contest.
+Ali did not contest in this election and gave the opportunity to his eldest son, Danbir Md Muhibur Rahman Chiragh Ali to contest.
 As a result, his son became the elected chairman of Kamalganj Union Parishad No. 5 in 1960 and a member of the Assembly in 1962.

 Ali developed a closer relationship with the President of Pakistan Ayub Khan and subsequently joined the Convention Muslim League.
 He represented this party in the 1965 elections competing for the Sylhet-III constituency against Begum Serajunnessa Choudhury and Nawab Ali Safdar Khan.
 Ali won the local elections and §became a Member of the 4th National Assembly of Pakistan.
 At that time, Pakistan had the opportunity to play an important role in various important domestic and international affairs.
 Ali was able to work simultaneously with the Governor of East Pakistan, Abdul Monem Khan, especially for the overall development of the neglected East Pakistan.